How to Choose the Perfect Lamp Kit for Any Room

 Shade

-Many people love large dramatic shades for the public spaces in their home, but in your most intimate room, you want something minimalist and convenient.
+Many people love large dramatic shades for the public spaces in their homes, but in your most intimate room, you want something minimalist and convenient.
 You may even opt for a shadeless fixture!
-Will your type of lamp shade be in the way when you reach over to grab your glasses or snooze your alarm in the morning?
+Will your lamp shade type and fittings be in the way when you reach over to grab your glasses or snooze your alarm in the morning?

 Bulb